-- Visitors and beginners welcome.
+- Visitors and beginners are absolutely welcome.

 - If you have boules, bring ’em.
 If you don’t, we have guest boules.

 - If you’d just like to watch, that’s fine.